Teksta versija

 Chapter III

-Project Application Selection and Taking a Decision on a Project Application
+Project Application Selection and Deciding on Project Applications

 Section 20.
 Project Application Selection